USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 `CMAQv5.2/PREP`<br>
 `CMAQv5.2/POST`<br>
 `CMAQv5.2/UTIL`<br>
+`CMAQv5.2/DOCS`<br>

 #### Set up the central CMAQ configuration script ####

-Edit the file `CMAQv5.2/config.cmaq` to configure the CMAQ installation for the local computing architecture and compilers.
+Edit the file `CMAQv5.2/config_cmaq.csh` to configure the CMAQ installation for the local computing architecture and compilers.

-The first step in editing `CMAQv5.2/config.cmaq` is to set the environment variable `CMAQ_HOME` to point the installation directory location of CMAQ on your Linux system.
+The first step in editing `CMAQv5.2/config_cmaq.csh` is to set the environment variable `CMAQ_HOME` to point the installation directory location of CMAQ on your Linux system.

 Under the “architecture & compiler specific settings” section of the script set the compiler and libraries that you will use to build the CMAQ executables.
-There are three example compiler configurations built into the config.cmaq script: (1) Intel Fortran (intel), (2) Portland Group Fortran (pgi), and (3) Gnu Fortran (gcc).
+There are three example compiler configurations built into the config_cmaq.csh script: (1) Intel Fortran (intel), (2) Portland Group Fortran (pgi), and (3) Gnu Fortran (gcc).
 Set the script variable `compiler` for one of the supported compilers.

 Set the names of the I/O API and netCDF libraries using the `ioapi_lib` and `netcdf_lib` script variables.
 You may also choose to set the pnetcdf_lib if you are using parallel netCDF.
 Note that for version 4.2 of the netCDF and later, you need to provide both the C and Fortran versions of the netCDF library, in this order: `-lnetcdff -lnetcdf`

 Set the name of the MPI library using the `mpi` script variable.
 For MVAPICH use `-lmpich`; for openMPI use `-lmpi`.
 If you are using another MPI library, use the variable `mpi` to set the name of the library.

-Save and exit from the config.cmaq file and use the source command to invoke the settings in the file:
+Save and exit from the config_cmaq.csh file and use the source command to invoke the settings in the file:

-`source CMAQv5.2/config.cmaq`
+`source CMAQv5.2/config_cmaq.csh`

-When you source the config.cmaq script the CMAQ directories, including all required libraries will be installed in the CMAQ working directory.
-If you encounter errors about libraries not being found, check the settings of the config.cmaq script variables IOAPI, NETCDF, or MPI to ensure that they are correctly point to the locations of these libraries on your Linux system.
+When you source the config_cmaq.csh script the CMAQ directories, including all required libraries will be installed in the CMAQ working directory.
+If you encounter errors about libraries not being found, check the settings of the config_cmaq.csh script variables IOAPI, NETCDF, or MPI to ensure that they are correctly point to the locations of these libraries on your Linux system.

 #### Install the CMAQ input reference/benchmark data ####